 The online master’s degree in health administration from Saint Joseph’s University is a practice-based program designed to give students the skills and experience necessary to immediately improve the performance of your organization and advance their careers.
 From courses in health care law taught by working health care attorneys, to health care ethics classes led by key executives in the non-profit industry, the curriculum is developed for the modern health care marketplace and delivered by experts in the field.

 Alumni from the Saint Joseph’s University’s online Master of Science in Health Administration program include Fortune 500 executives from the private sector and administrators of some of America’s top hospitals, including Johns Hopkins Hospital and the Hospital of the University of Pennsylvania.
-Saint Joseph’s University is regionally accredited by the Middle States Commission on Higher Education.

 Pennsylvania State University - World Campus